»

 So I’ve been renewing my interest in making conscious choices about my focused creative time.
 There are a zillion tips out there for being more productive, but for now, let’s just focus in on what’s probably a cornerstone of it all: the importance of rest and taking breaks.

 I just heard one study that said the most productive employees in a company took the most breaks.
 Take that in!
-(I heard about this study from a new book, 15 Secrets Successful People Know About Time Management.)
+(I heard about this study in a book, 15 Secrets Successful People Know About Time Management.)

 I know that our brains can only take so much and we are pushing it past its limits in this screen-focused culture.
 Umm, taking a “break” to go check email or Facebook is not a refreshing break.